 In late December 2015, Lutchman was communicating with other individuals (referred to as Individuals A, B, and C in the plea agreement) who, unbeknownst to Lutchman, were cooperating with the FBI.
-In these communications, Lutchman made statements expressing his strong support of ISIL and his desire to travel overseas to join ISIL, and also discussed in detail his online communications with Al-Amriki and the ISIL member.
+In these communications, Lutchman made statements expressing his strong support of ISIL and his desire to travel overseas to join ISIL.
+He also discussed in detail his online communications with Al-Amriki and the ISIL member.
 In subsequent communications, Lutchman referred at various times to Individuals A, B and C as "brothers" who would be involved in the New Year's Eve attack.

 Lutchman admitted that on Dec.
-27, 2015, he and Al-Amriki discussed potential targets, and Al-Amriki told Lutchman to find the most populated area and kill as many people as possible and reiterated that, after the operation was done, he would vouch for Lutchman and the other participants in the attack and he would start sending "brothers" to ISIL in Libya, to which Lutchman agreed.
+27, 2015, he and Al-Amriki discussed potential targets, and Al-Amriki told Lutchman to find the most populated area and kill as many people as possible.
+Al-Amriki reiterated that, after the operation was done, he would vouch for Lutchman and the other participants in the attack, and he would start sending "brothers" to ISIL in Libya, to which Lutchman agreed.

 Lutchman admitted that he met with Individual C on Dec.
 28, 2015, and indicated that he wanted to target a club or bar and proposed that they kidnap a couple of people and kill them.
 Lutchman stated that they would have to wear masks during the operation in order to avoid getting caught by law enforcement authorities.
+As they drove by a particular restaurant/bar in Rochester, Lutchman identified it as the target of the attack.

 Lutchman admitted that on the evening of Dec.
 29, 2015, Lutchman and Individual C went to a store in Rochester to purchase weapons and supplies for the attack, including two black ski masks, two knives, a machete, zip-ties, duct tape, ammonia and latex gloves.
-Lutchman told Individual C that "the operation is a go," and noted that any victims would have to be killed.
+Lutchman told Individual C that "the operation is a go," and noted that many victims would have to be killed.
 The defendant and Individual C discussed making a video before the operation, at Al-Amriki's direction, in which they would explain their rationale for the attack and swear bayah (allegiance) to the leader of ISIL, Abu Bakr al-Baghdadi.
 Lutchman said that he planned to release the video after the completion of the attack.